Lector's Notes

 The gospel, too, is about keeping things simple and straightforward.
 Where Jesus does the unexpected is in his choice of the hero in the story he tells.

-First reading, Deuteronomy 30:10-14
+First Reading, Deuteronomy 30:10-14

 Our Liturgical Setting: In today's gospel, Luke 10:25-37, Jesus delivers the parable of the Good Samaritan, familiar now but revolutionary then.
 Jesus tells the story in the context of a discussion about the Law, and the discussion about the Law comes in the context of Jesus fateful journey toward Jerusalem and his death.
-Jesus' dared to ask people to go beyond the Law of Moses, and that is one of the things that got him in so much trouble.
+Jesus dared to ask people to go beyond the Law of Moses, and that is one of the things that got him in so much trouble.
 To prepare us for that lesson, the Church selects from the Hebrew Scriptures a description of the Law that captures its greatness.

 The Historical Situation: Though it describes events set in the time of Moses, Deuteronomy was written much later, during the Exile, 587-539 B.C.E. (also known as the Babylonian Captivity).
 Internal corruption and external pressures had brought the people to the brink of extinction.
 Kings, priests, prophets, and temple had all failed to hold them together.
 The writers responded to this crisis by re-interpreting ancient legal traditions, putting them in the mouth of the great lawgiver Moses, in the hope of setting the Jews on a viable course for their future.
 On the surface, it's a story of origins.
 In its real purpose, Deuteronomy is about starting over, hoping to get it right and keep it going this time, where "it" is national identity expressed through loyalty to God's law.

 The Literary Method: Deuteronomy retells history told in other books, punctuating the narrative with powerful speeches by Moses.
 Just as Deuteronomy's audience was having a very hard time holding on to faith and identity, so, the book reminds them, it was a struggle for their predecessors, ancient Israelites, to achieve or to maintain their strict belief in the one, true and invisible God.
 Elements of their past and enticements from pagan neighbors combined to tempt them.
 (And we're tempted to say, "The more things change, the more they stay the same.")
-In this passage, Moses' religion is contrasted with the deliberately obscured alternatives that offered themselves to the people.
+In this passage, Moses's religion is contrasted with the deliberately obscured alternatives that offered themselves to the people.
 Many purveyors of religion have believed, or at least persuaded others, that true religion is mostly inaccessible, that it can be had only through the mediation of specially selected persons, by acquiring secret knowledge, by performing bizarre rituals or by using hallucinogenic drugs.
 The Israelites were surrounded by some such believers, and often tempted to join them.
 Moses wanted to cut through all that.
 What God wants of you, he says, is written in the book of the law.
 It's right in front of you.
 Don't look up in the sky or across the sea.
 Look into your own hearts.
 (In post-apostolic times, the Fathers of the Church made a similar point about the gospel.
 Contrasting Christianity with the mystery religions of their day, they boasted that the gospel was public, and that the Church had nothing to hide, but rather much to proclaim.)

 The Lector's Proclamation: This and other ways of distinguishing his people's religion from those of pagan neighbors were points of pride for Moses.
 When you proclaim his words, sound proud and persuasive.
 Emphasize the word "this" in "this book of the Law," as if you're showing the evidence in plain sight.
 That suggests the "lawyer's summation before the jury at the end of a trial" motif for your proclamation.